biubiubiupia/biubiubiupia/README.md

 -->
 ## About Me
 - 🌱 I’m a full-stack software engineer, with hands-on experience in React, Node.js, Express, and MySQL.
+- 📊 I’m a self-taught data engineer and analyst, helping companies to build datapipelines and extract business insights that matter.
 - 💡 I’m passionate about creating intuitive, consumer-centric solutions that make a real impact.
 - 🌍 I bring 10+ years of experience in marketing communications, collaborating with tech, e-commerce, and creative industries to deliver digital solutions that engage and empower people.
 ## Let’s Connect!